brubcam/GEOG-464_Lab-7/Lab-7_README.md

 The sample data you need has been made available on the lab source repo.
 You will want to pass the url for this dataset to your JS *fetch* method!

-- Visit the [URL for the sample data](https://github.com/brubcam/GEOG-464_Lab-7/blob/main/DATA/train-stations.geojson) representing train stations.
+- Visit the [URL for the sample data](https://github.com/brubcam/GEOG-464_Lab-7/blob/main/DATA/train-stations.geojson) representing train stations, found within the GitHub repo for this lab.
 - Click *Raw*.
 This will give you a link to the actual data, rather than GitHub's rendering of it.
 - Paste the URL as a string to the *fetch* method.